-A hook sentence is the most important part of the query.
+The hook sentence is the most important part of your query.
 It grabs the agent’s attention to make them keep reading.
 Usually, it mentions an interesting part of the plot.
-Hook sentences are difficult to make, so don’t get discouraged if it takes a while to find the right one.
+Hook sentences are difficult to make, so don’t get discouraged if it takes a long time to find the right one.

 - Write 2-3 sentences expanding on the plot.

 The next few paragraphs expand on the plot.
 Normally, this section is 2-3 paragraphs long.
-If you have smaller paragraphs, it’s alright to have a 4th paragraph.
+If you have small paragraphs, it’s alright to have a 4th paragraph.
 These paragraphs let the agent know:

 - What’s the main conflict?

 - What’s standing in the main character’s way?

 - How does the main character feel about the situation?

 - Write about your book (and your writing credentials)